-Welcome to the Faculty of Medicine and Health Sciences, the fifth and newest Faculty at Macquarie University, formed in 2014.
+Welcome to the Faculty of Medicine, Health and Human Sciences.
 We are a Faculty on the move with a bold ambition to create educational and research programs with a difference.
-We value collaboration between health professionals and with our patients, concentrating our core purpose on developing a holistic approach to medical training and education with a focus on three aspects - Heal, Learn, Discover.
+We aim to serve our community, but our outlook is global.

-Please explore the pages below to learn more about the exciting opportunities and future we are building for medicine and health sciences at Macquarie University.
+Please explore the Faculty pages to learn more about the exciting opportunities and future we are building for medicine, health sciences and human sciences at Macquarie University.

 |Professor Helen Rizos, Head of Department, Biomedical Sciences|

 |Professor Vincent Lam, Head of Department, Clinical Medicine|

 |Professor Genevieve McArthur, Head of Department, Cognitive Science|

 |Associate Professor Verity Pacey, Head of Department, Health Professions|